storybookjs/ember/docs/writing-docs/docs-page.md

 Therefore, we recommend inline rendering where possible.
 It's the default mode for all the frameworks in which [we support it](../api/frameworks-feature-support.md).
 The one exception is Angular, where it's opt-in.

-To toggle the between the two settings, set the `docs.inlineStories` parameter in `.storybook/preview.js`:
+To toggle the between the two settings, set `docs.inlineStories` in `.storybook/preview.js`.
+Like most [parameters](../writing-stories/parameters.md), you can also toggle at the component or story level:

 ```js
 export const parameters = {